grelich/muckraker/character.md

 ## The Blessing and the Curse

 As you are half human and half martian, your genetic powers can **malfunction**.
 Some actions are only possible if you use your **blessing** (e.g. if you need to remain underwater for a long period of time you will need to envoke a **aquatica** blessing, unless you have special equipment).
-Sometimes a GM will rule that envoking a blessing can be used to remove all associated **hazard dice** with a muckraker roll.
-For an actons that are strictly speaking possible for humans but are easier to do with super strength or a character's blessing, a +3 is added to their roll, if the player is willing to risk having a genetics die in their dice roll.
+Sometimes a GM will rule that envoking a blessing can be used to remove all associated **hazard dice** with a muckraker roll, if the superpower would help the character perform an action safely.
+For an actons that are strictly speaking possible for humans but are easier to do with **super strength** or a character's blessing, a +3 is added to their roll, if the player is willing to risk having a genetics die in their dice roll.

 Which brings us to the downside of your unstable powers.
 If you do not roll a 7 or a double, and the genetic die is the highest die, the **Curse** of your genetics is activated.
 This manifests as a set of situations where your character will take more harm until you either **Roll another 7** or the condition causes you to add a sufficient amount of **hazard dice** as determined by the chart below.
 What this means in game terms, is that the GM will add more hazard dice to some of your rolls, using the **instability chart** and the narrative nature of your curse as guidence.
-These hazard rolls may not occur immedately, but will occur when it seems probable that your genetic curse would cause your character problems.
+These hazard rolls may not occur immedately, but will occur when the GM deems it probable that your genetic curse would cause your character problems.
+The narrative description of the **curse** should also inform your roleplay.

 The number of hazard dice the GM can add to your rolls depends on your **instability** which increases after each genetic malfunction.
-Furthermore all roleplay must be done with the assumption that the condition your character is experiencing is active - some things will be harder for your character to do until the genetic imbalance passes.

-A **muckraker** generally has two such pairs of traits.
+A **muckraker** generally has two such pairs of traits due to their alien ancestry.
 More in [Muck Rolls](PrimeMechanic.md).

 Name | Blessing | Curse
 --- | --- | --- | ---